makersacademy/chitter-challenge/README.md

 This is my weekend challenge as part of the Makers Academy bootcamp.

-The task is to create a simple web app inspired by Twitter which we are calling Twitter
+The task is to create a simple web app inspired by Twitter which we are calling Chitter

 Features:
 -------